Does Chime sell or share my personal information?

 To view our privacy notice, visit Chime U.S. Privacy Notice.

-I noticed that Chime says it sells or shares my information.
+Chime says it may sell or share my information.
 What does that mean?

 Does Chime sell my personal information?

-Chime doesn’t provide information that you might typically think of as personal information to third parties in exchange for money (e.g., address, account numbers, or SSN).
+Chime doesn’t provide information that you might typically think of as personal information to third parties in exchange for money (e.g., address, account numbers, or Social Security number).

-Rather, the information shared does not identify you by name, but is a unique identifier such as an advertising ID, cookie ID, or hashed email address.
-This is shared for advertising and/or analytic purposes, which may be used to track your online activities and to help us improve our business and marketing efforts.
+Rather, the information shared doesn’t identify you by name, but is a unique identifier such as an advertising ID, cookie ID, or hashed email address.
+This is shared for advertising and/or analytics purposes, which may be used to track your online activities and to help us improve our business and marketing efforts.

 Was this article helpful?